A Mess Free Life may collect a share of sales or other compensation from the links on this page.

 4. Remove Burn Marks From Pans

-I once almost ruined my sauce pan by forgetting it on the stove and burning a whole pot of spaghetti sauce.
-I thought I would have to throw the pan away until I tried this cleaning hack.
-It works.
+I once almost ruined my saucepan by forgetting it on the stove and burning a whole pot of spaghetti sauce.
+I thought I would have to throw the pan away until I tried this spring cleaning hack.
+It does works.

 Fill the bottom of the pan with water and add one cup of white vinegar.
 Let the pot simmer on the stove for 15 – 30 minutes.
 Remove from the stop and add two tablespoons of baking soda.
 Let stand for a few minutes.
 Empty the pan and scrub lightly to remove the burn marks.

 5. Clean Your Shower Head